 With Australia’s fastest-growing population to care for, the Victorian Government is boosting efficiencies and innovation with the establishment of the Victorian Health and Human Services Building Authority.
-From planning and asset services to design and delivery, the Victorian Health and Human Services Building Authority manages a portfolio of over $23 billion in health and human services assets and nearly $4 billion in the pipeline over the next five years.
+From planning and asset services to design and delivery, the Victorian Health and Human Services Building Authority manages a portfolio of over $23 billion of health and human services assets and a multibillion-dollar program of investment in infrastructure.

-With over 2,500 buildings on 965 sites across the state, and over 100 projects currently in development, we’re engineering a fresh approach that is simple, scalable, standardised and sustainable.
+With more than 2,500 buildings on 965 sites across the state, and over 100 projects currently in development, we’re engineering a fresh approach that is simple, scalable, standardised and sustainable.

 In health, we’re planning and building new hospitals, aged care and mental health facilities right across the state, upgrading and renewing ambulance branches and replacing and upgrading medical equipment to world-class standards.